Your Guide To Conducting A Change Readiness Assessment (With Template)

 Leadership Alignment

-Assess alignment of leaders with change vision.
+Assess the alignment of leaders with the change vision.

 Ensure consistent support and communication.